discretegames/runmany/README.md

 that is, the top lines will run normally even if the bottom lines are invalid syntax.
 For this reason, argv and stdin sections only apply to code sections that come after them.

 Those are the essentials but read on for more details and nuance about the syntax of .many files.
-Notably the [Also Section](https://github.com/discretegames/runmany#also-section) and [hardcoding settings](https://github.com/discretegames/runmany#hardcoded-settings).
+Notably the [Also Section](https://github.com/discretegames/runmany#also-section) and [hardcoded settings](https://github.com/discretegames/runmany#hardcoded-settings).

 Also check [syntax.many](https://github.com/discretegames/runmany/blob/main/examples/syntax.many) and the [other examples](https://github.com/discretegames/runmany/tree/main/examples) for concrete syntax samples.

 ## Syntax Specifics

----

 ### Comments